nrgsghanei2001/Hotel_Management_System/README.md

 # Hotel Management System

 This project is a Hotel Management System developed to simplify hotel operations and enhance guest experiences.
-Utilizing the Django framework for the backend and JavaScript along with HTML for the frontend, the system delivers a user-friendly web interface.
+Utilizing the Django framework for the backend and JavaScript and HTML for the frontend, the system delivers a user-friendly web interface.
 This is the implementation phase of our Fundamentals of Software Design course.

 ## Key Features: